Controlling evanescent waves using silicon photonic all-dielectric metamaterials for dense integration: Results

 Figure~\ref{fig:eskid}a emphasizes the counter-intuitive nature of the confinement caused by anisotropic media which beats the confinement of conventional high index contrast interface consisting of silicon surrounded by vacuum (blue curve in Fig.~\ref{fig:eskid}a).
 As it is seen in Fig.~\ref{fig:eskid}a, if we increase the index of the cladding only in the $z$ direction while the index in the other directions are fixed, the evanescent wave decays faster in the cladding and the skin-depth reduces drastically.
 Note, the average cladding index increases but the mode decay length decreases.
 This behavior is in fundamental contrast to confinement in conventional strip waveguides with isotropic claddings or graded index claddings \cite{levy_implementation_2005} where decreasing the contrast between the core index and cladding index results in slow decay of evanescent waves, not faster decay \cite{ jahani_photonic_2015}.

 Figure~\ref{fig:eskid}b shows the field profile of a practical e-skid waveguide with the multilayer metamaterial cladding ($\Lambda \ll \lambda$).
 We can see the practical multilayer cladding shows strong effective anisotropy to ensure the fast decay of the evanescent wave in the cladding.
 The 2D field profiles in a plane perpendicular to the propagation direction and comparison of the practical e-skid waveguide with a homogeneous anisotropic cladding are shown in Fig.~\ref{fig:eskid}c and \ref{fig:eskid}d.
 A good agreement with the effective medium approximation is seen.
 Figure~\ref{fig:eskid}e-\ref{fig:eskid}h illustrate the effective modal index and the decay constant in the cladding for a wide range of core sizes and the fill fractions of silicon in the multilayer cladding.
 First, a strong agreement is seen between EMT and practical multilayer structures indicating that the cladding indeed achieves effective all-dielectric anisotropy.
 Secondly, the effective modal index is below the core index indicative of relaxed total internal reflection as the mechanism of confinement.
-As expected, simulations prove that the primary role of the on-chip multi-layer cladding is to increase the decay constant of evanescent waves ($x$-direction) and it does not not significantly change the effective modal index of propagating waves ($z$-direction).
+As expected, simulations prove that the primary role of the on-chip multi-layer cladding is to increase the decay constant of evanescent waves ($k_x^{\prime\prime}/k_0$), as shown in Figs.~\ref{fig:eskid}f and \ref{fig:eskid}h, and it does not significantly change the effective modal index of propagating waves ($k_z^{\prime}/k_0$), as shown in Figs.~\ref{fig:eskid}e and \ref{fig:eskid}g.
+It is seen that the largest decay constant is achieved at $\rho\approx0.5$ where the strongest anisotropy is attained.
+Note that $\rho=0$ corresponds to the case of no cladding.
 We also emphasize that the power in the core is not compromised by the presence of the skin-depth engineering cladding and increased anisotropy causes an enhancement in power confinement.